jasperlinthorst/reveal/README.md

 For the rest, most commands should print a help function, when you specify **reveal \<subcommand\> -h**

-Under notebooks you can find some IPython notebooks that show some experiments for some typical usecases.
+Under notebooks you can find some IPython notebooks that show some experiments for typical usecases (not up-to-date(!)).